chesterwizzle/Haikuverse/Haikuverse Public Gallery.md

 ### 5.2 A Secure & Resilient Backend Infrastructure

-Getting the gallery to run reliably in a production environment required a robust backend configuration to handle authentication, credentials, and resource management.
-The core of the backend is a centralized **Firebase Admin SDK** (`src/lib/firebaseAdmin.ts`), which is initialized as a **uniquely named app** (`haikuverse-gallery-admin`) to prevent initialization conflicts within the Next.js server environment.
-All API routes were refactored to import and use the single, correctly initialized `auth` and `db` instances from this file, fixing all "default Firebase app does not exist" 500 errors.
-In production, server-side credentials (`PROJECT_ID`, `CLIENT_EMAIL`, `PRIVATE_KEY`) are securely injected into the Cloud Run environment from **Google Secret Manager**, as configured in `firebase.json`.
-This configuration also provisions the service with **`"memory": "1GiB"`** to ensure the Next.js server has enough resources to handle SSR and image optimization without crashing.
+The production environment runs reliably on a **Google Cloud Run** service managed by Firebase.
+The core of the backend is a centralized **Firebase Admin SDK** (`src/lib/firebaseAdmin.ts`), initialized using a **singleton pattern** to ensure a single, performant connection to Firebase services.
+In production, server-side credentials are securely injected into the Cloud Run environment from **Google Secret Manager**, as configured in `firebase.json`, which also provisions the service with **`"memory": "1GiB"`** to ensure the Next.js server has enough resources for server-side rendering.

 ### 5.3 Robust Authentication (GSI & App Check)